StevenMayher/432-2022/classes/class14/README.md

 ## Exploding Coefficients in Logistic Regression

-Take a look at [this toy example with explosive coefficients](https://rpubs.com/TELOVE/explosion_logistic_432).
+Take a look at [this toy example with explosive coefficients](https://rpubs.com/TELOVE/explosion_logistic_432) to see one way in which this problem can emerge and what to do about it.

 ## More General Announcements